crides/kleeb/README.md

 - `LCD2.2in`: created by me.
 - `OLED-128x32`: created by me.
 - `OLED-128x32-cutout`: Same as above, but show the display area.
 Data came from `@rain` on Discord
+- `OLED-128x32-double-sided`: Same as above, but has jumpers on both sides allowing the OLED to be installed on both sides.
+The jumpers on the reverse side of the display are to be soldered.
 - `OLED-128x64`: created by me.
 - `TM022HDH26`: created by me.
 Holes follow the positions on datasheet, pads are measured data
 - `TM022HDH26_back`: Same as above, but pads are on the different side of PCB